 Child abuse material collected, produced or distributed for a legitimate purpose

-First, if the child abuse material had been collected, produced or distributed for a legitimate purpose, the accused person would not be guilty of an offence.
+First, if the child abuse material had been collected, produced or distributed for a legitimate purpose, and without intent to cause injury to the person depicted in such material, the accused person would not be guilty of an offence.
 Such legitimate purposes would include:

 - The prevention or investigation of any offence

 - In order to conduct or obtain evidence for proceedings in any court or tribunal